 When it's really cold outside, you don't want to mess around with a short or skimpy scarf.
-You need a big wooly scarf that will really keep you warm.
+This pattern creates a big wooly basketweave scarf that will really keep you warm.
 Using the basketweave pattern, you create alternating raised and sunken squares that are all the better to keep warm air next to your body and insulate you from the cold.

-It doesn't hurt when that scarf you have to wear also looks good.
 The basketweave scarf is all about style and simplicity.
-When you're looking for something pretty that won't take too much time or effort this is the pattern for you.
+When you're looking for something pretty that won't take too much time or effort, this is the pattern for you.
 It's great for beginning knitters who want to practice knitting and purling in the same row.

 Basketweave is an easy stitch pattern with many variations that combine knits and purls into a piece of fabric that looks woven.
 This basketweave pattern is based on a simple eight-row repeat.
 You can alter the size of the pattern to suit your needs.